kgjerde/corporaexplorer/README.md

 what is usually feasible, and it facilitates creativity by allowing for more open-ended explorations of the text collections.
-Further, it can make selection and extraction of texts for further scrutiny faster than a ‘traditional workflow’ allows, and it facilitates transparency and rigidity by making it easier to account for or reproduce the process of selecting texts for close reading.
+Further, it can make selection and extraction of texts for further scrutiny faster than a “traditional workflow” allows, and it facilitates transparency and rigidity by making it easier to account for or reproduce the process of selecting texts for close reading.
 Above all, the package is aimed at
 flexibility: it does not enforce any given workflow, but can play a